CodeMaxx/Terminal-Commands-Beginner/Terminal Commands.md

 `cat` - used to open a file in terminal in read-only format

-Unless you have infinite scrolling turned on (available in Profile Preferences -> Scrolling tab of the terminal), there is a limit to how many lines you can see on the screen.
+- **Trivia:** Unless you have infinite scrolling turned on (available in Profile Preferences -> Scrolling tab of the terminal), there is a limit to how many lines you can see on the screen.

 `(output of some command) | less` - allows the user to advance through the content by pressing SPACE, move backwards by pressing 'b' and quit using 'q'.
 Pressing ESC followed by SPACE allows you to scroll down one screen at a time.